0age/AttributeRegistry/EIP-###.md

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->
 Targeted test cases with 100% code coverage can be found at [this repository](https://github.com/0age/AttributeRegistry).
-Refer to [the tpl-contracts repo](https://github.com/TPL-protocol/tpl-contracts) for tests on a more complex contract that implements the application registry interface.
+See [here](https://github.com/TPL-protocol/tpl-contracts) for tests on a more complex contract that implements the application registry interface.

 ## Implementation
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->
-The basic implementation that follows can be found at [this repository](https://github.com/0age/AttributeRegistry).
-Refer to [the tpl-contracts repo](https://github.com/TPL-protocol/tpl-contracts) (refer to [the tpl-contracts repo](https://github.com/TPL-protocol/tpl-contracts/blob/master/contracts/BasicJurisdiction.sol#L399) for an example of a more complex implementing contract):
+The basic implementation that follows can be found at [this repository](https://github.com/0age/AttributeRegistry) (see [here](https://github.com/TPL-protocol/tpl-contracts/blob/master/contracts/BasicJurisdiction.sol#L399) for an example of a more complex implementing contract):

 ```
 pragma solidity ^0.4.25;